ufrgs-networks-group/networks-at-scale/pages/pages-root-folder/index.md

 overview:
   title: Overview
   text: Recent advances in networking have made both the industry and academy shift to new network management paradigms.
 Such paradigms have paired its benefits with challenges in networking design and maintenance.
-This project aims to investigate the actual situation for large scale networks, for then optimize the design and maintenance of such networks.
-The Networks@Scale project is fostering large-scale studies from Brazil's network infrastructure; allowing the study and development of complex optimization models, and propose new components for the network ecosystem of a large scale networks and its members.
+This project aims to investigate the actual situation for large-scale networks for then optimize the design and maintenance of such networks.
+The Networks@Scale project is fostering large-scale studies from Brazil's network infrastructure; allowing the analysis and development of complex optimization models, and also proposing new components for the network ecosystem infrastructure and its members.

 widget1:
   title: "DinamiX"